stefanache/p2p_webrtc_handshake/README.md

    So the roles("you" and "your-friend") can running in any combination of locally(on his PC) and/or remotely(using my github repository or other repository/CDN/hosting)

    Anyway, regardless of what approach you will can have the PC-machines which certainly can use NAT(in/over internet use-case) with or no firewalls,proxies,... because the handshake can avoid(see Note *)
-   these obstacles using one public external STUN server(which is part of ICE group of servers) from pull of public servers exposed and in function at the run-time as broker(intermediate or third part).
+   these obstacles by using one external STUN server(which is part of ICE group of servers) from the pull of public exposed and in function(at the my app's run-time) servers,  as broker(intermediate or third part).

    In this code( in main file index.html) you can see how indicate or configurate that ICE-servers(STUN and/or TURN):